 Beech Mountain Resort, Beech Mountain, North Carolina

 At 5,506 feet above sea level, Beech Mountain Resort is the highest ski resort in eastern North America (a claim that surpasses all of Vermont's world-class resorts).
-This private development started hosting skiers in the mid-1960s and now includes 17 trails serviced by 9 lifts, a terrain park, complete with rails, boxes, tubes, and a rope tow, and a 7,000-square-foot outdoor skating rink.
+This private development started hosting skiers in the mid-1960s and now includes 17 trails serviced by nine lifts, a terrain park, complete with rails, boxes, tubes, and a rope tow, and a 7,000-square-foot outdoor skating rink.
 A charming Alpine-style village sits at the mountain's base, complete with an on-site brewery, Beech Mountain Brewing Co., as well as a two-story lodge, rental and souvenir shops, and an outdoor fire pit.

 Wolf Ridge Ski Resort, Mars Hill, North Carolina

 Rounding out North Carolina's ski meccas is Wolf Ridge Ski Resort, located only 30 minutes from the college town of Asheville, North Carolina.
 Wolf Ridge Ski Resort offers skiers and riders 14 runs serviced by two quad chairlifts, two double chairlifts, and one surface lift.
 Boardwalk, a half-mile trail that is part of the Breakaway section of the mountain, winds through a ski tunnel and contains a terrain park that offers plenty of freestyle action.
-A free shuttle service transports you one mile down the mountain to their 350-foot-long tube park, complete with full snowmaking capabilities.
+A free shuttle service transports you 1 mile down the mountain to the 350-foot-long tube park, complete with full snowmaking capabilities.
 Round out your stay by booking one of Wolf Mountain Reality's 25 cabins for a weekend family getaway.

 Bryce Resort, Basye, Virginia